VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-single.md

   <img src="guide-vmsingle-grafana.png" width="800" alt="">
 </p>

-**5. Final thoughts**
+### 5. Final thoughts

 * We have set up TimeSeries Database for your k8s cluster.
-* We collected metrics from all running pods, nodes, … and stored them in VictoriaMetrics database.
+* Collected metrics from all running pods,nodes, … and store them in VictoriaMetrics database.
-* We can visualize the resources used in your Kubernetes cluster by using Grafana dashboards.
+* Visualize resources used in Kubernetes cluster by Grafana dashboards.